Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Price-demand Relationship Derivation via Multi-parametric Quadratic Programming

-Given the remaining regions $\mathcal{N}(\Tilde{\bm{l}})$, the mapping between load to generation $ \bm{P}^g(\bm{l})$, the LMP policy $\pi(\bm{l})$, and the corresponding critical region $\mathcal{B}(\Tilde{\bm{l}})$ can then been obtained via \textbf{Proposition 1} iteratively.
+Given the remaining regions $\mathcal{N}(\Tilde{\bm{l}})$, the local policy along with the corresponding critical region can then be obtained with the similar way in Proposition \ref{prop2} iteratively.
 The algorithm terminates when there are no more regions to explore.
-The main steps of the algorithm is summarized in Algorithm 1.
+The main steps of the algorithm are summarized in Algorithm \ref{alg1}.

-To sum up, the policy $\pi(\bm{l})$ on the convex set of feasible load vector $\mathcal{L}$ is also a piecewise linear function, where the function is affine on each critical region which can be characterized by a high-dimensional polytope.
-With this representation of the policy $\pi(\bm{l})$, the DR targeting problem formulated in \eqref{3} can be solved separately on each critical region with the policy represented by an affine function.
-This resolves the burden on finding LMPs and solving DR targeting problem simultaneously in an optimization problem.
-And a constraint regarding the space of the critical region is therefore added to the original problem.
-We will illustrate the overall solution procedure in the next Section.
+To sum up, the policy $\pi(\hat{\bm{l}})=\{\pi_m(\hat{\bm{l}})\}_{m=1}^M$ on the initial convex region $\mathcal{L}$ of feasible load vector is a piecewise linear function, where $M$ is the number of critical regions, and the local function $\pi_m(\hat{\bm{l}})$ is affine on each critical region which can be characterized by a high-dimensional polytope.
+With this representation of the policy $\pi(\hat{\bm{l}})$, the DR targeting problem formulated in \eqref{3} can be solved separately on each critical region with the policy represented by an affine function.
+This gives a mixed integer program with linear constraints, which can be solved very efficiently.
+A constraint regarding the space of the critical region is also added to the original problem.
+We will illustrate the overall solution strategy in the next Section.